Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 These buttons make it easier for people to contact your business outright instead of visiting your website.

 Again, you can run a local PPC campaign on both search engines and social media platforms.
-Try using both Facebook and Google ads.
-Google is clearly the most widely-used advertising platform in the world.
+Try using both Facebook and Google Ads.
+Google Ads is clearly the most widely-used online advertising platform in the world.

 Facebook Ads are just as recognizable, especially if your target demographics are constantly using Facebook in the first place.